Israel tells U.S. it won't authorise new settlements in coming months | Law-Order

 - Israel

-Israel has informed the United States that it will not authorise new settlements in the occupied West Bank in the coming months, Prime Minister Benjamin Netanyahu's office said on Monday.
+Israel will not authorise new settlements in the occupied West Bank in the coming months, Prime Minister Benjamin Netanyahu's office said on Monday, after behind-the-scenes talks to head off a planned U.N.
+Security Council vote on the contested issue.

-Netanyahu's religious-nationalist coalition granted retroactive authorisation to nine settler outposts on Feb 12, angering Palestinians and Western powers.
+Netanyahu's religious-nationalist coalition on Feb.
+12 granted retroactive authorisation to nine settler outposts that had been erected without government approval, angering the Palestinians, who want the West Bank for a future state.
+The move also drew condemnation from Western powers and Israel's Arab partners, who deem all the settlements illegal.

+But the United Arab Emirates told the U.N.
+Security Council it would not call a vote on Monday on a draft resolution against the settlements.
+Citing "positive talks between the partners", UAE said the council would instead issue a unanimous statement.
+A Security Council vote might have tested Washington's willingness to cast a veto on behalf of Israel after publicly warning its Middle East ally not to authorise new settlements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)